 Tri-County Electric Cooperative, is dedicated to providing members with safe and reliable electric service at the lowest practical price.
 Headquartered in Hooker, Okla., Tri-County Electric is a not-for-profit distribution cooperative owned and controlled by its members.
 The utility serves approximately 23,000 households and businesses in the Oklahoma Panhandle, southwestern Kansas, the northern border of the Texas Panhandle and parts of Colorado and New Mexico.
-Our dedicated staff oversees more than 4,800 miles of transmission and distribution lines.
+Our dedicated staff oversees more than 4,900miles of transmission and distribution lines.
 As a cooperative, we are proud to be owned and controlled by those we serve, and we are committed to enhancing the quality of life for all of our member-owners.
 Tri-County Electric is a Touchstone Energy cooperative.
 Learn more about what it means to be a member of your local electric cooperative on the National Rural Electric Cooperative Association (NRECA) website.

 Tri-County Electric Cooperative epitomizes outstanding service to all its members.
 The promise of the Cooperative means we shall serve our members with integrity, innovation, accountability, and commitment to our communities.
 We cannot fail to do so.
 Our promise gives us the opportunity to stand out for being exceptional, and we want everyone to know it.
 We also want our members to know that we do not stand alone, but are part of the Touchstone Energy brand and stand together with hundreds of other top notch cooperatives throughout the nation.

-Tri-County Electric Cooperative is a member-owned business committed to delivering safe, reliable electric service at the lowest price allowed by good management practices.
+Tri-County Electric Cooperative is a member-owned business committed to delivering safe, reliable, affordable electric service.

 We strive to be a competitive cooperative that creates superior value for our members through the dedicated contribution of our Board of Trustees and Employees and the expansion of the cooperative business model.
 Our mission is to improve the quality of life for our members and the communities we serve.